Camel case: In word combinations

 This convention of inflectional prefix is also used by several written Bantu languages (e.g. isiZulu, "Zulu language") and several indigenous languages of Mexico (e.g. Nahuatl, Totonacan, Mixe–Zoque, and some Oto-Manguean languages).

-In Dutch, when capitalizing the digraph ij, both the letter I and the letter J are capitalized, for example in the country name IJsland ("Iceland").

 In Chinese pinyin, camel case is sometimes used for place names so that readers can more easily pick out the different parts of the name.
 For example, places like Beijing (北京), Qinhuangdao (秦皇岛), and Daxing'anling (大兴安岭) can be written as BeiJing, QinHuangDao, and DaXingAnLing respectively, with the number of capital letters equaling the number of Chinese characters.
 Writing word compounds only by the initial letter of each character is also acceptable in some cases, so Beijing can be written as BJ, Qinghuangdao as QHD, and Daxing'anling as DXAL.

 In English, medial capitals are usually only found in Scottish or Irish "Mac-" or "Mc-" patronymic names, where for example MacDonald, McDonald, and Macdonald are common spelling variants of MacDonald (son of Dòmhnall), and in Anglo-Norman "Fitz-" names, where for example both FitzGerald and Fitzgerald (son of Gerald) are found.

 In their English style guide The King's English, first published in 1906, H. W. and F. G. Fowler suggested that medial capitals could be used in triple compound words where hyphens would cause ambiguity—the examples they give are KingMark-like (as against King Mark-like) and Anglo-SouthAmerican (as against Anglo-South American).
 However, they described the system as "too hopelessly contrary to use at present".

 Some French names also uses CamelCase names, such as LeBeau (surname), LaRue, DeMordaunt, and Italian names DeRose/DeRosa.